On Manin's conjecture for Ch\^atelet surfaces: The Eisenstein contribution

 but the above relation is not quite true.
 Instead, we can use the following multiplicativity relation.

-\begin{lemma} Let $n$ and $m$ be integers.
+\begin{lemma} Let $n$ and $m$ be integers coprime to $-\Delta$.
 Then \end{lemma} \begin{proof} Since $\varepsilon_{q_1,q_2}$ is multiplicative, it suffices to check this property on prime powers.
 Let $p$ be a prime.
-So, we can assume that $\gcd(p,t)=1.$ Then expanding the definition, we have that On the other hand, we have that Now, because $\chi(p) = \chi_{q_1}(p)\chi_{q_2}(p)$, the following equality is true: \end{proof} Thus, we can write:
+So, we can assume that $\gcd(p,-\Delta)=1.$ Then expanding the definition, we have that On the other hand, we have that Now, because $\chi(p) = \chi_{q_1}(p)\chi_{q_2}(p)$, the following equality is true: \end{proof}